MobCat/nfo2php/README.md

 │    This NFO file was rendered with n͟f͟o͟2͟p͟h͟p͟ by MobCat │    I'd like it if you left this enabled, but it's your website not mine.
 So if you want to disable it └────that's fine to.

+[BUGS:]
+├────This is something that I overlooked untill just now..
+And I feel really stupid for it │    nfo2php will only work with unicoded encoded nfo files. which is not the standed at all.
+│    I will fix this, as thats kinda the whole point, make it work with any random nfo file │    but for now you can just download the demo, and copy paste your nfo text into the demo │    to convert it.
+I find this works better then trying to get the text editor to convert the └────encoding automaticly.

 [TODO:]
 ├────This was meant as a fun weekend project but as all my projects do, it got out of hand.